CynthiaMKroeger/p_hacking_pm/README.md

 -   **Recommended citation for conference\_materials\_2014**: Kroeger CM, Brown AW.
 Data and analysis code for published abstract: Evidence of p-value fiddling using a rapid, high-volume, systematic method.
 Zenodo.
 2018.
 DOI: 10.5281/zenodo.1406860
 -   **Recommended citation for conference\_materials\_2016**: Kroeger CM, Brown AW.
 Data and analysis code for published abstract: Simple text-mining to detect comparative p-hacking is sensitive to text searching variations.
 Zenodo.
 2018.
 DOI: 10.5281/zenodo.1406882
 -   **Recommended citation for conference\_materials\_2017**: Kroeger CM, Brown AW.
 Data and analysis code for published abstract: Use of text-mining and comparative analysis to detect p-hacking in dietary supplement scientific literature.
 Zenodo.
 2018.
+DOI: 10.5281/zenodo.1406885
+-   **Recommended citation for conference\_materials\_2018**: Kroeger CM, Brown AW.
+Data and analysis code for published abstract: Detection of p-hacking in biomedical and dietary supplement scientific literature: Use of open science R packages to improve reproducibility and research transparency.
+Zenodo.
+2018.
 DOI: